flutter/website/src/release/breaking-changes/material-3-migration.md

 ### Typography

-The default values for `ThemeData.textTheme` is updated to match the Material 3.
+The default values for `ThemeData.textTheme` are updated to match the Material 3 defaults.
 Changes include updated font size, font weight, letter spacing, and line height.
-For more details, check out the [`TextTheme`][] documentation for more details.
+For more details, check out the [`TextTheme`][] documentation.

-For instance, prior to 3.16 release when a `Text` widget with a long string using `TextTheme.bodyLarge` in a constrained layout wrapped the text into two lines.
-However, The 3.16 release wraps the text into three lines.
-To achieve the previous behavior, adjust the text style and if necessary, the letter spacing.
+As shown in the following example, prior to the 3.16 release, when a `Text` widget with a long string using `TextTheme.bodyLarge` in a constrained layout wrapped the text into two lines.
+However, the 3.16 release wraps the text into three lines.
+If you must achieve the previous behavior, adjust the text style and, if necessary, the letter spacing.

 Code before migration: